 A Celestial Being is a servant of God.
 His responsibilities are different.
 Also his abilities differ from one angel to another.
 In many cultures, light beings have no free will.
 They are just a task.
 Between the responsibilities of a Celestial Being we can count being a messenger between the Heaven and Earth, having responsibilities in Heaven or being a guardian angel.

-There is an interesting hierarchy with strict responsibilities for every Celestial Being.
+There is an interesting hierarchy with strict responsibilities for every Angelic Being.
 But the two main types all of us heard about are the angels and the archangels.

 What Is A Celestial Being?